IOLTA trust accounts: How to stay compliant and avoid bar association trouble

 5. Consider expert oversight for peace of mind.
 A bookkeeper or accountant experienced in legal trust accounting can manage your IOLTA records, perform monthly reconciliations, and ensure documentation meets bar standards.
 The cost is modest compared to the value of knowing your trust accounting can withstand any audit.

+Firms that separate client funds completely, track every dollar to specific clients, reconcile monthly, and maintain clean documentation stop worrying about audits.
 Trust account management feels burdensome because the stakes are so high.
 A mistake that would be inconsequential in other contexts can threaten your license when client funds are involved.

 But the requirements themselves are not complicated.
 Separate client funds completely.
 Track every dollar to specific clients.
 Reconcile monthly without fail.
 Maintain documentation that tells a complete story.